Sprint PNS Now Covered by Aetna, What It Means for Chronic Pain Patients

 After 60 days, the electrode is removed in a brief office procedure.
 No hardware remains in the body.

 This is categorically different from spinal cord stimulation (SCS), which involves a permanent implant near the spinal cord.
-Sprint PNS targets peripheral nerves — the nerves outside the spine — making it appropriate for localized pain that hasn't responded to conservative treatment.
+Sprint PNS targets peripheral nerves, the nerves outside the spine.
+This makes it appropriate for localized pain that has not responded to conservative treatment.

 What the Evidence Shows

-- 71% achieved ≥50% pain reduction — the standard threshold for clinical success
+- 71% achieved ≥50% pain reduction, the standard threshold for clinical success

 What Conditions Qualify Under the New Aetna Policy?